totigm/typescript-template/docs/CONTRIBUTING.md

 #### Writing great pull requests

 In order to follow styling guides and keep the code well formatted, please run the [ESLint](https://eslint.org) and [Prettier](https://prettier.io) tools before submitting your pull request.
 You can use the `npm run lint` or `yarn lint` commands to verify warnings and errors.
-Then, use `npm run lint:fix` or `yarn lint:fix` to fix the auto-fixable errors.
+Then, use `npm run check:fix` or `yarn check:fix` to fix the auto-fixable errors.

 - Choose a descriptive title and add the context of the changes using brakes.
   - ex: `[Feature] Add pre-commit hooks`, `[Documentation improvement] Add deployment guide`